crunchy-labs/crunchyroll-go/README.md

     <img src="https://github.com/ByteDream/crunchyroll-go/workflows/CI/badge.svg?style=flat" alt="CI">
   </a>
 </p>

-**If you're searching for the command line client, head over to _[crunchy-cli](https://github.com/crunchy-labs/crunchy-cli)_.
-This repo only contains the golang crunchyroll library!**

 > Beginning with version v3, this project is set to maintenance mode (only small fixes, no new features) in favor of rewriting it completely in Rust.
 > Go bindings for the finished rust rewrite will be provided.